* European shares extend losses into 4th day

-* Gold recovers after sharp falls but remains volatile
+* Gold recovers after sharp falls but still volatile

-* Brent crude drops below $98/barrel as demand worries persist
+* Brent crude drops below $99 as demand worries persist

 By Herbert Lash

 NEW YORK, April 17 (Reuters) - Worldwide shares and commodities fell on Wednesday as global growth concerns sparked by the International Monetary Fund overshadowed the prospect of central bank stimulus in the United States and Japan.

 U.S. stocks fell almost 1 percent at the open, following declines of more than 1 percent in Europe from a broad sell-off in mining and industrial stocks and after the IMF on Tuesday downgraded its global growth projections for this year and next.

 Gold rose, bucking a fall in other commodities, after a slide to two-year lows this week lured Asian buyers, but sentiment was still severely shaken by the biggest two-day loss in 30 years.